ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 1.0 Background
 ++++++++++++++

 Stomach/gastric cancer (GC) epidemiology and risk factors Gastric carcinogenesis is a multifactorial, multistep process.
 Host factors include blood group A, pernicious anemia, prior gastric surgery, family history, hereditary diffuse GC, and genetic syndromes.
 Smoking, salt, salty and smoked food, red meat, obesity, and low socioeconomic status are environmental factors.
 Moreover, infection with Helicobacter pylori and Epstein–Barr virus also play a role in gastric carcinogenesis.
 Information on these risk factors helps characterize individuals at risk of GC during their lifetime.
 Furthermore, identification of premalignant lesions is important for the purpose of screening and surveillance.
 Premalignant lesions of GC include atrophic gastritis (AG), intestinal metaplasia (IM), and dysplasia (DYS).
 It has been estimated that annually 0%–1.8%, 0%–10%, and 0%–73% of the patients with AG, IM, and dysplasia, respectively, progress to GC.
 The wide variations on the reported progression rates may result from differences in the study design, recruited population, and definitions.
-The Netherlands cohort study also revealed that premalignant lesions would progress to GC with an annual incidence of 0.2% from AG, 0.25% from IM, 0.6% from mild-to-moderate dysplasia, and 6% from severe dysplasia2.
+The Netherlands cohort study also revealed that premalignant lesions would progress to GC with an annual incidence of 0.2% from AG, 0.25% from IM, 0.6% from mild-to-moderate dysplasia, and 6% from severe dysplasia.

 Endoscopic surveillances in individuals with premalignant lesions may detect GC at an early and curable stage and therefore improve their survival.
 Prognosis of upper gastrointestinal cancer depends largely on disease stage at diagnosis.
 The survival rate is less than 10% when diagnosed at an advanced stage but is as high as 85% if detected at an earlier stage.
 Endoscopic screening can potentially prevent upper gastrointestinal cancers by early diagnosis and early treatment and has been widely adopted in screening programmes.
 Developed countries such as Japan and South Korea have launched nationwide endoscopic screening programmes.
 While developing countries such as China and Iran conduct endoscopic screening only in high risk areas due to a larger cancer burden, capabilities of local doctors and availability of technology.